michael693215/opengl-lsystem-trees/README.md

 # opengl-lsystem-trees
 An L-System modeling simulation written in C++ and OpenGL as part of the Spring 2026 Computer Graphics course taught by professor Marc Olano @ UMBC.
+(Examples are at the bottom of the page)

 ## Overview
 ### L-Systems